pmean/build-website/text/08/WhyBayesian-08.md

 - Bayesian statistics
 output: html_document
 ---
-> I\'m working with Byron Gajewski to develop some models for monitoring
+> I'm working with Byron Gajewski to develop some models for monitoring
 > the progress of clinical trials.
 Too many researchers overpromise and
 > undeliver on the planned sample size and the planned completion date
 > of their research.
 This leads to serious delays in the research and